Kent, DA3 8ND

 There are some women, particularly those with severe leakage and/or a large vaginal prolapse, who are unlikely to benefit from pelvic floor exercises.
 Your doctor/ nurse will advise you if this applies to you.

-A drug (Duloxetine) for stress incontinence has recently been introduced.
-Approximately 50% of women will notice some benefit from this drug but the improvement will be of a mild degree in most of these women.
+A drug (Duloxetine) may be used to treat stress incontinence.
+Approximately 20% of women who take this will experience a moderate/great improvement in their leakage.
+Side-effects are fairly common with this drug and commonly include nausea and sleep disturbance.
 This drug may have a valuable role in women who are not keen on having surgery, or who are not fit for surgery.

 Are there any other operations for stress incontinence?

+Yes.
 A peri-urethral injection involves injecting bulking agents into the urethra (the tube along which urine flows, from the bladder to the outside).
 Although this is a simpler operation and has fewer risks that a TVT, the success rate is lower and the procedure often needs repeating to maintain the benefit.
-This procedure is sometimes advised in frail women, for whom the risks of a TVT are more significant.
+This procedure is sometimes advised in frail women or women who want more children, for whom the risks of a TVT are more significant.

 How is a TVT operation performed?